getsentry/rfcs/text/0141-linking-traces.md

 Relay should forward the span links in the format that is required for further processing and storage.
 Importantly, we must never require span links to be defined.
 They are completely optional.

-TODO: This section lacks a lot of details I still need to clarify with the ingest team
+TODO: This section lacks a lot of details we still need to clarify with the ingest team

 ### Storage